 Bartering your quote at the start of a project, because they will do this throughout the project and will most likely not pay your invoices

-Don’t respect your boundaries or contract where you’ve outlined the project
+Don’t respect your boundaries or the contract where you’ve clearly outlined what’s included in the project

-Say you’re the problem, even though you’ve had many clients love everything you do.
+Say you’re the problem, even though you’ve had many clients who have love your services and recommended you to others.
 It’s not you, it’s them.
 Break up with them!

 They will waste your precious time and amazing skills, and make your work no longer enjoyable.
 Instead, you could be focusing on attracting new clients who value your services, who are excited to work with you, and who appreciate all the details you put in.

 Say “see ya later” to the time wasters, and “hello” to your beautiful audience!